-Foam fire extinguishers are one of the most common types of fire extinguisher, and are generally used for fires involving flammable solids and liquids.
-We explain all in our simple guide.
+Foam fire extinguishers are one of the most common types of fire extinguisher.

-Summary: foam fire extinguishers are good, general use extinguishers, suitable for the majority of premises.
+Summary: A good, general use fire extinguisher, suitable for the majority of business premises.

 • Spray foam fire extinguishers